 Main Street Veterinary Hospital provides comprehensive treatment services, hospitalization, and critical care for pet emergencies.

 Our animal emergency center is equipped with the latest diagnostic equipment and technologies to help our veterinary experts assess your pet’s health.

 If your pet requires a service that we cannot provide, we’ll refer you to an appropriate 24-hour urgent care center.
 Call our office now for help.

 After Hours Pet Emergencies

-During business hours, we welcome pet emergencies in Flower Mound at Main Street Veterinary Hospital and encourage you to call us and come right in.
-However, outside our business hours, we recommend you contact the following emergency pet hospital in Texas.
+During business hours, we welcome pet emergencies in Flower Mound at Main Street Veterinary Hospital and encourage you to call us or come right in.
+However, outside our business hours, we recommend you contact the following emergency pet hospitals in Texas.

 What is considered a pet emergency?

 In most cases, the following conditions are too risky to wait before seeking treatment:

 - Injury from a traumatic accident or from an attack by another animal

 - Prolonged diarrhea or vomiting that contains blood